stackbit-projects/fierce-iron-3aaa9/src/pages/contact-success.md

 >  To manage the risk we will follow following steps :-

-1. First of all ,we  **identify   the risk
+1. First of all ,we IDENTIFY the risk
-2. Then we
+2. Then we EVALUATE that risk.
+Give them rank according to its effects on buisness.
+3. After Evaluaion, we T